fabianfassnacht/Tut_Basic_landsat/index.md

 	class1 <- kmeans(values(d239_no_na), 12, iter.max = 10, nstart = 10)

 This time, no error message will occur.
-It could be that some warning messages are printed, but we will ignore these for now.
+It could be that some warning messages are printed, but we will ignore these for the moment.
 After the kmeans-algorithm is completed, we will have a new object called **class1**.
 We can have a closer look at the structure of this oject using:

 	str(class1)